 The final panel of Sarah’s homepage are her featured blog posts.

-Her site, her posts, and her podcast are all infused with her beautiful message of manifestation for all.
+Sarah’s site, her posts, and her podcast are all infused with her beautiful marketing message of manifestation for all.
 And it’s all clickable.

 This is another site you could spend hours on listening, and reading her message.